-[3] Other Districts.
+[2] Other Districts.
 A drive through is permitted in the rear yard.
-If the lot does not front a Neighborhood Network and Neighborhood Business Streets Priority or Main street, a drive through is also permitted in the side yard when screened from property lines by structure, screening, and/or landscaping, and in Community Commercial (CC) it is also allowed in the corner yard.
+If the lot does not front a Neighborhood Network and Neighborhood Business Streets Priority or Main street, a drive through is also permitted in the side yard, and in Community Commercial (CC) it is also allowed in the corner yard.